brugal/wolfcamql/README-wolfcam.txt

       bind 3 "centerroll"

-/chase <entity number> [x offset] [y offset] [z offset]     [] means optional
+/chase <entity number> [x offset] [y offset] [z offset] [range] [angle]    [] means optional

     set entity number to -1 to disable chase mode

+    If x, y, and z offsets aren't specified it will use previously set values.

+    If range and/or angle are specified x and y offsets are calculated based on those values and current view origin.

+    range can be a number, 'here' (range from entity to current view origin), or 'herez' (same as 'here' but also bases z offset on current view origin)

+    x, y, and z offsets as well as range and angle only apply if cg_chaseThirdPerson isn't used.

+  cg_chaseMovementKeys  this enables changing x, y, and z offsets using movement keys when cg_chaseThirdPerson is not used.
+Changes are based on view angles.

-  cg_chaseThirdPerson  this enables third person options in chase mode otherwise only position is tied to chase target and you can manually change freecam angles
+  cg_chaseThirdPerson  this enables third person options in chase mode otherwise only position is tied to chase target and you can manually change freecam angles.
+In third person mode non-player entity angles are based on their velocity.

   cg_chaseUpdateFreeCam  update freecam position and angles

+  cg_autoChaseMissile  1:  automatically switch to freecam and chase missiles from followed player.
+This only works with quake live demos.
+With other demos chases any random missile.
+2:  automatically switch to freecam and chase random missle

+      Uses autochase.cfg when view is automatically switched.

+  cg_autoChaseMissileFilter  whitespace separated list of weapon tokens that can be chased.
+Available tokens:

+    gl  : grenade launcher
+    rl  : rocker launcher
+    pg  : plasma gun
+    bfg : big fucking gun
+    gh  : grappling hook
+    ng  : nail gun
+    pl  : proximity launcher

 /move command changes positions/angles relative to where you already are:  /m\
 ove [forward amount] [right] [up] [pitch] [yaw] [roll]